 Brand stories are one of the best ways to forge a connection with your audience, capture their attention and cement information into memories.

-Since launching my business a few months back, I’ve been asked about the creative inspiration and story behind the little typewriter’s logo.
+Since launching my business, I’ve been asked about the creative inspiration and story behind the little typewriter’s logo.

 My brand story comes from the Japanese word Kintsugi, where they mend broken objects by aggrandising the damaged cracks with gold.
 They believe that when something has suffered damage and has a history, it becomes more beautiful.
 A story behind its scars.